SSS-Says-Snek/SSS-Says-Snek/README.md

 - Python (Most proficient)
 - SQL (Specifically MySQL)
 - HTML (Not really lol)
+- C++ (Barely can make a calculator app, so it probably has no right to be on this list

 ## Some Python modules I'm "good" at:
 - Discord.py (Most proficient)